AGMAndirko/CLAP/to_do.md

 # Tasks to do
 - [ ] Get all the plots into github
-	+ **AA:** about 95% done

-	Missing files for reproducibility (if we want to host them here, discussion is open - so far the Martin files, for example, are hosted in google drive and incorporated into the scripts with a custom command):
+	**AA:** Missing files for reproducibility (if we want to host them here, discussion is open - so far the Martin files, for example, are hosted in google drive and incorporated into the scripts with a custom command):

 			- [ ] Enhancers
 			- [ ] New/old BAZ1B lists